samjones00/docs/docs/_documentation/dotnet-new.md

 ### Visual Studio

-You can run then run the `Acme.sln` in VS .NET 2017+ which will automatically restore and install both the .NET and npm packages when first loaded.
+You can open then run the `Acme.sln` in VS .NET 2017+ which will automatically restore and install both the .NET and npm packages when first loaded.
 This can take a bit of time to install everything, once it's finished you'll see the `wwwroot` folder populated with your generated Webpack app which includes a `dist` folder and `index.html` page.
 After these are generated you can run your App with **F5** as normal.

 ### VS Code and Project Rider